mokammeltanvir/ChakriBakri-blade/README.md

 The application should now be accessible at http://localhost:8000.

-# Usage

-Once the application is set up, you can:

--   View the portfolio projects.
--   Explore different sections such as skills and contact.
--   Interact with the contact form to send messages.

 # Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.